Year 4 Gymnastics Unit 1 Lesson 6

 Zone tag – Use this pulse-raising activity to warm pupils up and burn off excess energy at the start of the lesson.

-• All the other children are runners and can enter any zone.
+- All other pupils are runners and can move between any zone

-• When a runner is tagged, they become the tagger and must remain in the zone they were tagged in.
-The original tagger is now free to join the runners.
+- If a runner is tagged, they become the new tagger and must stay in that zone

 Skill Development